Python3pkg/Magellan/README.rst

        optional arguments:
           -h, --help                show this help message and exit -s, --show-all-packages   Show all packages and exit.
+          -s, --show-all-packages   Show all packages by name and exit.
+          -sv, --show-all-packages-and-versions
+                                    Show all packages with versions and exit.
           -n, --venv-name           Specify name for virtual environment, default is MagEnv0, MagEnv1 etc
           -r, --requirements        requirements file (e.g. requirements.txt) to install.